Skip to main content

 For more on how the wrapper works (auto-update behavior, distribution URLs, JDK selection, environment variables), see the CLI wrapper and version management guide.

-With the CLI installed and pinned, the final piece is to stock it with recipes.
+With the CLI installed, the final piece is to stock it with recipes.
 This assumes the recipe JARs you want are already available in your internal artifact repository (per Step 1) — either because your mirror proxies Maven Central or because an administrator has synced them explicitly.

 Run the mod config recipes jar install command and provide it with the JARs you wish to install.
 The latest version of every JAR, along with a ready-to-paste CLI install command, can be found at the bottom of the latest versions of every OpenRewrite module doc.
 This page is updated automatically with every release.